ddkhen11/Mesh2SMPL/docs/installation.md

 Prerequisites: 64-bit Windows system, Python, Anaconda

-To set up and run the Mesh2SMPL repository using Anaconda, follow the detailed step-by-step instructions below.
+To set up and run the Mesh2SMPL repository using Anaconda, follow the detailed step-by-step instructions below EXACTLY as specified.
 You can use either PowerShell or the Anaconda Command Prompt to execute these instructions.

 ### 1. Setup Multiview Images Script